adobe/asset-compute-sdk/README.md

 ### ShellScript worker

-Processes renditions using from a worker written in shellscript
+Processes renditions using from a worker written in shellscript.

 ```js
 const { shellScriptWorker } = require('../lib/api');